Fiddleheads Forest School: Nature Preschool

 - Stick at difficult tasks or come back to them later in order to succeed.

 - Laugh and play with a sense of joy.

 - Paint, draw, sculpt, and construct objects of beauty

-- Care for common spaces and materials toward cleanliness and order
+- Care for common spaces and materials to maintain cleanliness and order.

 - Promote social skills and positive self-image through group play and cooperative learning

 - Develop activities that encourage cognitive growth, problem-solving skills and development of physical motor skills